heptarch/heptarch.github.io/drafts/will.md

 **CFW hypothesis.** It is computationally hard to determine when small (neuronal-scale) interventions will influence a decision in a brain.

-By "computationally hard", I mean "infeasible for simulators", which most plausibly means $\textsf{NP}$-hard.
+By "computationally hard", I mean "infeasible for simulators", which most plausibly means $\textsf{NP}$-hard for a suitable discretization of the problem.

 ## Quantum mechanics